 The young man sighed loudly.
 The other two students looked away from him and down into their laps.
 Then all three picked up their frames and spools.
 They struggled to find the end of the string tucked inside the spool, dropped them onto the dirt floor, and fumbled with which way to hold the frame.
 The teacher came near to watch their progress.
 When they got stuck, he repeated the instructions, sometimes more than once or in different words, always patient, never pushing.
 He did not touch their frames or spools.
 It took each of them several attempts and many minutes to complete an acceptable knot.

 “Good,” he said.
 “Now begin to set your warp.
-Stretch the thread across the frame to the corresponding notch on the other side.
+Stretch the thread up across the frame to the corresponding notch on top.
 You will find it slips in easily.
-Wrap it around the top face of the frame and then down and around the back.
-Draw the thread back to the original side, coming up from the bottom to wrap it around the top side first.
+Wrap it around the front of the frame and then down and around the back.
+Draw the thread back to the base of the frame, coming up from the bottom to wrap it around the top side first.
 Then repeat,” he said, “over and over again, until you arrive at the last notch.
-Tie it off there with another knot, and your base will be complete.”
+Tie it off there with another knot, and your warp will be complete.”